Neil Mandt: Television and film

 In March 2018, Neil's feature film producing efforts were rewarded with a theatrical release, as his latest efforts hit the big screen.
 Mandt's collaboration with writer/director Adam Rifkin, on what would be Burt Reynolds last significant starring role in a movie, The Last Movie Star, was picked up for a worldwide release.
 The project debuted the previous spring at the Tribeca Film Festival and was subsequently purchased by the indie studio A24 in a bidding war.
 The movie has since received acclaim.
 The movie featured the original song "To Get Here," written by 8 time Oscar Nominee Diane Warren and was performed by country legend Willie Nelson.

 Later in the spring of 2018 Mandt collected his first Clio Award for the 360° video production of The Road to the Super Bowl, starring the Philadelphia Eagles.
 The project gave viewers unprecedented access to the NFL's top team through immersive media.

 On the night before the 2018 midterm elections Neil was tasked with executive producing and showrun the star studded Telethon for America event, which was streamed live across social channels for Ellen, Comedy Central, MTV and BET, amongst others.
-The non-partisan project was backed by Michelle Obama's organization When We All Vote and featured Charlize Theron, Natalie Portman, Jane Fonda, Pete Davidson, Jessica Alba, Dr. Phil, Chelsea Handler, Judd Apatow, Debra Messing, Sean Hayes, Tyler Oakley, Larry King and Amy Schumer, amongst others.
+The event featured Charlize Theron, Natalie Portman, Jane Fonda, Pete Davidson, Jessica Alba, Dr. Phil, Chelsea Handler, Judd Apatow, Debra Messing, Sean Hayes, Tyler Oakley, Larry King and Amy Schumer, amongst others.
 The show was hosted by Ben Gleib and Olivia Munn.

 On January 10, 2020 Neil and his wife Lauren Mandt officially released the CrimeDoor App on IOS and Android.
 CrimeDoor is the only True Crime platform available that offers users the ability to consume more than 500,000 hours of free videos, articles, photos, police reports and podcasts related to real crime stories around the world.
 The app also features groundbreaking Augmented Reality features that allow a user to open an AR doorway anywhere and then walk directly into a 3-dimensional crime scene.
 All AR crime scene experiences are accurate, as they are based on the actual photos of that tragedy.
 On February 26, 2020 CrimeDoor secured the #4 position of all News apps in the App Store.

 In January, 2022 Neil produced the Golden Globe Awards, celebrating the best in movies and TV.
+Neil is the Executive Producer of the reality competition TV series The Last Cowboy Standing on Fox Nation.